 Hide Important Notes^*

-ALDI Farmdale has topped Canstar Blue’s customer ratings for the second time in a row, scoring five-star reviews on overall satisfaction, taste, packaging design and value for money.
+ALDI Farmdale has topped our long life milk ratings for the third year in a row.
+It scored five-star reviews on overall customer satisfaction, taste, packaging design and value for money.

-Aussies love a splash of milk in their bowl of cereal, coffee or smoothie.
-Whether it’s skim, flavoured, vegan or lactose free you’re after, the long life milk aisle most probably stocks it, expanding as fast as a blink of an eye to satisfy consumer demands.
-It’s perhaps the single most useful product found in the pantry or fridge, with 72% of Aussie consumers who purchase long life milk doing so due to its long shelf life, our latest survey found.
-However, less than 10% of respondents said they buy long life milk because they like the taste of it.
-So since it’s not so much purchased for the taste but rather the convenience – which brand do Australian consumers love the most?
+Stocking up on long life milk in the fridge or pantry can be a lifesaver.
+Whether it’s for the family camping trip, ‘forgot to buy milk’ emergency, or a specific dietary requirement, the long life milk aisle at your local supermarket most probably has you covered.
+Our latest survey found that 74% of Aussie consumers who purchase long life milk do so due to its long shelf life.
+However, only 12% of respondents said they buy long life milk because they like the taste of it.
+So, since it’s not so much purchased for the taste but rather the convenience, which brand do Australian consumers rate highest?

 What is long life (UHT) milk?

 UHT stands for ‘ultra-high temperature processing’ and is a method of food sterilisation.
-The milk is heated above 135°C for a few seconds to kill off spores, after this the milk is ‘flash’ cooled and homogenised to give it a long shelf life.
-While it provides largely the same nutritional value as fresh milk, it can fall short in certain areas such as less folate and B-vitamins.
-Nevertheless, it’s cheap, has a long shelf life and is readily available in times of need such as power outages.
+The milk is heated to higher than 135°C for a few seconds to kill off spores.
+After this the milk is ‘flash’ cooled and homogenised to give it a long shelf life.
+While it provides largely the same nutritional value as fresh milk, UHT milk can fall short in certain areas, such as less folate and B-vitamins.
+Nevertheless, it’s cheap, has a long shelf life, and is readily available in times of need, such as power outages.

-UHT milk is also convenient for its variety of milk, be it cow’s milk, soy, lactose-free or otherwise.
-However, despite more and more dietary specific milks being offered on the fresh milk shelves, only 15% of shoppers are purchasing long life milk for a dietary requirement.
+UHT milk is also convenient for its variety, be it cow’s milk, soy, lactose-free or otherwise.
+However, despite more and more dietary specific milks being offered on milk shelves, only 12% of shoppers are purchasing long life milk for a dietary requirement, our survey found.

 About the winner – ALDI Farmdale

-Winning both fresh and long life milk awards this year, ALDI Farmdale is the one to beat.
+ALDI Farmdale is the one to beat, achieving five stars for overall customer satisfaction three years in a row.
 Its range offers a number of products from thickened cream and sour cream to flavoured milk and powdered milk.
-Its long life milk range comes in 1L and 2L cartons and is offered in a few different kinds such as full cream, light and soy.
+Its long life milk range comes in 1L and 2L cartons and is offered in a few different kinds, such as full cream, light, almond, rice and soy.
 Besides that, ALDI Farmdale tends to stick to the basics, so you may not find too many other variants on its shelves.

 Supermarket giant Coles has apologised after admitting that some chocolate blocks marketed to vegans actually contained milk.